Flag Hardy space theory on Heisenberg groups and applications: Introduction

-Next, we give a positive answer to Question 3, by verifying that $\norm{ \oper K a}_{L^1(\Hn)}$ is uniformly bounded when $a$ is a flag atom.
-A similar approach confirms the boundedness of the Cauchy--Szeg\"o operator on $\Hn$, even though the corresponding kernel does not satisfy the cancellation condition.
+Next, we give a positive answer to Question 3, by verifying that $\norm{ \oper{K} a}_{\Leb^1(\Hn)}$ is uniformly bounded when $\oper{K}$ is a singular integral operator and $a$ is a flag atom, and hence confirm the boundedness of the Cauchy--Szegõ operator on $\flagHardy(\Hn)$.

-Moreover, we prove that the Marcinkiewicz multiplier operator $m(\HLap,i\oper{T})$ is bounded on $\flagHardy(\Hn)$ when $m$ satisfies the sharp regularity condition above, thereby answering Question 4.
-In particular, we see that when $m$ satisfies the sharp regularity condition, the one-parameter H\"ormander multiplier operator $m(\HLap)$ is bounded on $\flagHardy(\Hn)$, and hence also on $\FSCGHardy(\Hn)$ which was apparently not known before.
-By interpolation we also find another proof of the result of M\"uller--Stein \cite{MS} and Hebisch \cite{He}.
+We also show that, when $\Mu$ satisfies the sharp regularity condition above, the Marcinkiewicz multiplier operator $\Mu(\HLap,i\oper{T})$ is bounded on $\flagHardy(\Hn)$, thereby answering Question 4.
+In particular, we see that the one-parameter Hörmander multiplier operator $\Mu(\HLap)$ is bounded on $\flagHardy(\Hn)$, and hence also on $\FSCGHardy(\Hn)$; apparently this was not known before.
+By interpolation we also find another proof of the results of Müller and Stein \cite{MS} and of Hebisch \cite{Heb}.